 I find it helps to try to remain positive … notice I said try?
 I know that’s way easier said than done, but if you make it a regular habit of finding something to be appreciative each day it can help you snap out of self-pity mode and move forward on your healing journey.

 Keep a journal.
 Take a head-to-toe approach, write down all of your complaints and symptoms (from head-to-toe) … you’ll be amazed and encouraged when you look back and see how far all those baby steps have taken you!

 Be sure to sign up for Kerry’s VIP list and you’ll receive a FREE e-book called “Moving through the Grief of Chronic Illness”

-I invited Kerry to be a guest on The Autoimmune Simplified Podcast that I co-ordinate for Dr. Alison Danby – be sure to listen in to this powerful episode.
-Not only does she take us briefly through the 9 stages of grief related to chronic illness, she shares her own story as she lives with four autoimmune diseases as a single mom – she’s such an inspiration!
+You may also want to listen in to The Autoimmune Simplified Podcast where Kerry was a guest – it’s such a powerful episode.
+Not only does she take you briefly through the 9 stages of grief related to chronic illness, she shares her own story as she lives with four autoimmune diseases as a single mom – she’s such an inspiration!

-Listen to the Podcast on your favorite platform (click the appropriate link below) … and be sure to subscribe!
+Listen to the Podcast on your favorite platform (click the appropriate link below).

 • Apple • Stitcher • Spotify •

 I’m hopeful you’ll find some help and encouragement from this post and that you’ll use it from time to time when you need to snap out of the anger and depression, stop bargaining with yourself about what food you can and can’t eat and accept it by re-evaluating how far you’ve already come. ❤